Shaofanl/SynbioBox/README.md

 Synbio Box
 ==========

-A Game project in iGEM
+A Game project in iGEM.
+Check more info on [our wiki](http://2015.igem.org/Team:SYSU-Software/Engagement#Practices2)

 1.6
 ---